kblok/kblok.github.io/_posts/2020-07-06-playwright-sharp-monthly-jul-2020.md

 permalink: /blog/playwright-sharp-monthly-jul-2020
 ---

 As promised last month, We shipped PlaywrightSharp.Firefox v0.10!
-You can read more about this version in [my previous post](https://www.hardkoded.com/blog/playwright-sharp-firefox-010).
+You can read more about this version on [my previous post](https://www.hardkoded.com/blog/playwright-sharp-firefox-010).

 ## Playwright-Sharp as a Playwright client?